Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis

 - Medications

-- Over 100 medications have been implicated in causing SJS/TEN.
+- >100 medications have been implicated in causing SJS/TEN.

-- High-risk drugs include aromatic amine anticonvulsants such as carbamazepine, phenobarbital and phenytoin, lamotrigine, β-lactam antibiotics, sulfa medications (including trimethoprim-sulfamethoxazole and sulfasalazine), minocycline, cephalosporins, quinolones, NSAIDs (especially peroxicam and meloxicam), allopurinol, and nevirapine.
+- High-risk drugs include aromatic amine anticonvulsants such as carbamazepine, phenobarbital and phenytoin, lamotrigine, β-lactam antibiotics, sulfa medications (including trimethoprim-sulfamethoxazole and sulfasalazine), minocycline, cephalosporins, quinolones, NSAIDs (especially piroxicam and meloxicam), allopurinol, and nevirapine.

 - Acetaminophen (very rare)

-- Recently, the FDA issued a warning about the risk of acetaminophen-related SJS/TEN.
+- The FDA issued a warning about the risk of acetaminophen-related SJS/TEN.

-- Although SJS/TEN is a very rare occurrence in patients taking acetaminophen, the ubiquity of acetaminophen in prescription and OTC products prompted the requirement for new labeling.
+- Although SJS/TEN is a very rare occurrence in patients taking acetaminophen, the ubiquity of acetaminophen in prescription and over the counter (OTC) products prompted the requirement for new labeling.

-- A greater risk of developing SJS/TEN is seen in the first 8 weeks of treatment with these medications, with the highest risk being 1–3 weeks after exposure.
+- A greater risk of developing SJS/TEN is seen in the first 8 weeks of treatment with these medications, with the highest risk being 1 to 3 weeks after exposure.

 - M. pneumoniae